 - BA: Minimum programme enrollment threshold: 65 points out of 100.

 Written assignment.
-Please submit a motivation letter (800-900 words), answering the following questions:
+Please submit a motivation letter (800-900 words) in which you also answer to the following questions:

 2. Previous experience and studies: What have you done before applying here?
 Where and what have you studied?
-Any work experience?
+Do you have any work experience?

 3. Your plans after BA studies: What do you plan to do after your BA?
-How will this degree help?
+How will this degree help with your career?

 4. Knowledge of the field: What are the biggest social science issues around the world right now?
 How would you go about solving them if they are solvable?